-It is clearly possible to fabricate PCBs from the fabrication data sets currently being used - it's being done innumerable times every day all over the globe.
+It is clearly possible to fabricate PCBs from the fabrication data sets currently being used-it's being done innumerable times every day all over the globe.
 But is it being done in an efficient, reliable, automated and standardized manner?
-At this moment in time, the honest answer is no, there is plenty of room for improvement in the way in which PCB fabrication data is currently transferred from design to fabrication.
+At this moment in time, the honest answer is no, because there is plenty of room for improvement in the way in which PCB fabrication data is currently transferred from design to fabrication.

-This is not about the formats used, which for over 90% of the world's PCB fabrication, is Gerber: there are very rarely problems with Gerber files themselves - they allow images to be transferred without a hitch.
-In fact the Gerber format is part of the solution, given that it is the most reliable option in this field.
-The problems actually lie in how the format is used and, more often, in how it is not used.
+This is not about the format, which for over 90% of the world's PCB production is Gerber: There are very rarely problems with Gerber files themselves.
+They allow images to be transferred without a hitch.
+In fact, the Gerber format is part of the solution, given that it is the most reliable option in this field.
+The problems actually lie in which images are transferred, how the format is used and-more often-in how it is not used.